paragonie/argon2-refiner/README.md

 Run the bundled `benchmark` script like so:

 ```
+# Installed via Composer:
+vendor/bin/benchmark [milliseconds=500] [tolerance=250]

+# Installed via Git:
 composer run-benchmarks [milliseconds=500] [tolerance=250]
 ```

 The expected output will look something like this:

 ```
-$ composer run-benchmarks 125
+$ vendor/bin/benchmark 125
-> bin/benchmark '125'
  Recommended Argon2id parameters:
-	Memory cost: 79691776
+ 	       Memory cost (sodium): 79691776
+ 	Memory cost (password_hash): 77824
  	                  Time cost: 3

-	  Real time: 121ms
+ Real time: 124ms
 ```

-This means that if you set your Argon2id mem_cost to `79691776` and the `time_cost` to 3, you will get the closest parameters that take about 125 milliseconds to process (in this example, it took 121).
+This means that if you set your Argon2id mem_cost to `79691776` bytes (or `77824` KiB, which is what `password_hash()` expects) and the `time_cost` to 3, you will get the closest parameters that take about 125 milliseconds to process (in this example, it took 124).

 ### Object-Oriented API